RichQUACK.com (QUACK) Price Reaches $0.0000 on Top Exchanges

-RichQUACK.com (QUACK) traded down 1.4% against the U.S. dollar during the twenty-four hour period ending at 0:00 AM E.T. on June 26th.
-During the last week, RichQUACK.com has traded 2.7% lower against the U.S. dollar.
-RichQUACK.com has a total market cap of $30.77 million and $581,491.03 worth of RichQUACK.com was traded on exchanges in the last 24 hours.
-One RichQUACK.com token can currently be purchased for approximately $0.0000 or 0.00000000 BTC on major exchanges.
+RichQUACK.com (QUACK) traded 2.6% higher against the US dollar during the 1 day period ending at 16:00 PM E.T. on July 2nd.
+RichQUACK.com has a market capitalization of $31.69 million and approximately $299,224.54 worth of RichQUACK.com was traded on exchanges in the last 24 hours.
+In the last week, RichQUACK.com has traded 0.7% lower against the US dollar.
+One RichQUACK.com token can currently be purchased for $0.0000 or 0.00000000 BTC on major exchanges.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.